Sgeulachd

 The legend of Manannan mac Lir

 This one explains the transition from the old Celtic religion to Christianity.
 One of the legends of Manannan includes an account of a prominent ancestor of Clan Donald who nearly lost his entire posterity (that’s us) when tempted with an apple.
-And just as recorded in the Biblical account our ancestor’s taking the apple provides the Celtic explanation of how he acquired the knowledge & wisdom for which he was famous.
+And, just as recorded in the Biblical account of the tree of the knowledge of good & evil, our ancestor’s taking the apple provides the Celtic explanation of how he acquired the knowledge & wisdom for which he became famous.

 The legend of St. Julian